tuomassalo/vscode-cursory-glance/README.md

 ## Features

 I found myself forgetting the multi-cursor feature on, and editing multiple places by accident.
 So I wrote this package that annotates the cursor with the number of cursors.
-The extension is activated when the user creates multiple selection with e.g. `cmd-d`.
+The extension is activated when the user creates multiple selections with e.g. `cmd-d`.

 ![GIF](./vscode.gif)